Skip to content

 • This is naturally the case for shielded accounts as they use different keys by default.

 In summary, consensus keys can be strictly limited to signing consensus messages such as block proposal, validation, and voting.
-All other critical operations, such as unstaking or sending funds, can be separated to other keys.
+All other critical operations, such as unstaking or sending funds, can be separated into other keys.

 What if I lose access to my server or keys?